SchoolOfCode/final-project-sla-ckers-back-end/README.md

 Much love to Chris, Ben, and the whole School of Code family for giving us the skills, encouragement, and safe space to become developers.

+Thanks to my mentor Emmanouil Kiagias for his patience and help.

 And shout out to Gareth McCumskey (@garethmcc) at Serverless HQ for reaching out on Twitter and helping me figure out how to slay the demon CORS error, and to Ionut Craciunescu (@icraciunescu) for introducing our bootcamp to Serverless and reviewing this code!